cdent/etcd-compute/README.md

 true in earlier versions).

-The console-script `eschedule` accepts an input of resource requirements, requests allocation candidates from placement, attempts to claim the first one and if successful puts a value to the etcd key associated with the target compute node.
+The console-script `eschedule` accepts an input of resource requirements and an optional image URL, requests allocation candidates from placement, attempts to claim the first one and if successful puts a value to the etcd key associated with the target compute node.
 The value is the resource requirements, the instance uuid and an image reference.

 `ecompute` notices the new value on the watched key, retrieves a copy of the image, launches a VM using `virt-install`, and sets a